Rethinking the status quo, growth despite adversity

-Which three terms would you use to describe the year 2020 at GETKICKBOX?
+Which three terms would you use to describe 2020 at GETKICKBOX?

 Reto: I'd say unexpected, remote, and fast-paced.